 With Tucson business concluded in the birth of the PF flute project, I returned to Montana and my little shop intent on finding out what this old flute was all about.
 In a few day's time I had fashioned a replica.
 I used cedar and had to put a little notched lip in the mouthpiece in order to allow my limited skills to finally produce a tone.
 But, in the quiet of my little shop, I was able to hear this old, old voice.
 Talk about a blast from the past!
 Such a sublime music!
 Wondrous.

 I made a decision at the time not to commercially release the design, but did share the music in performance.
 I did allow interested students at the next RNAF event to examine the prototype.
 The design information went out quickly to the new and exploding interest in indigenous North American flutes.
 Subsequent investigations and forays to the U of A by other modern enthusiasts has added greatly to the current availability of these instruments.
-We need to listen to the old voices as we explore.

 I have made a few over the years for friends and colleagues, but only recently have I re-discovered how much I enjoy making these wonderful flutes.
 With the ultimate goal of flutemaking being flute making, I will press on.